YOUR VOTE: New Mexico

 IV.
 WHERE TO VOTE

-- School, firehouse or community center, this simple form will tell you where to go to cast your ballot.
+- School, firehouse or community center, use the New Mexico Secretary of State's Polling Place Locator to find where to cast your ballot.

 - Click here to find contact information for your County Clerk.